waggle-sensor/sage-website/docs/about/architecture.md

 include information about:
 - [ ] keeping track of devices, keys, and connections
-- [ ] how it does this aka talking to server and listening for messages
+- [ ] how it does this aka talking to server, listening for messages, and uploading to cloud

 ### Lorawan Listener Plugin